40-percent/40percent-wiki/why.md

 But for general typing, including programming, moving the keys to the fingers instead of the fingers to the keys has advantages.

+In the end,
+  small keyboards are a collection of personal choices and trade-offs about our situation, typing and hands.

 ## Example keymap

 As an example, the Hillside's default keymap has the core parts of familiar side columns,